-3.4.3 Geographic Divisions
+3.4.3 Geographic Entities

-The Resolution Group believes that the formation of Geographic Divisions, along with their respective "conferences," will free up the WSC to be able to deal with the truly global issues which face Narcotics Anonymous in the coming years.
+The Resolution Group believes that the formation of Geographic Entities, along with their respective "conferences," will free up the WSC to be able to deal with the truly global issues which face Narcotics Anonymous in the coming years.
 By reducing the number of conference participants, this new form of representation will also make full funding a realizable goal for the WSC.
-And finally, we believe that under this new system, the WSC will become more representative of a worldwide fellowship.
+We believe that under this new system, the WSC will become more representative of a worldwide fellowship.
 This will encourage viewpoints and participation from all parts of the world which we all agree is lacking under the present form of representation.
+And finally, we believe that this new form of representation will encourage a consensus-based decision-making process.